SiliconLabs/wiseconnect/examples/snippets/ble/ble_datalength/readme.md

 1. Configure the remote BLE device in peripheral mode, where add the complete local name record,  Enable the Scan response data, and connectable options to the advertising data.
 And keep it in the Advertising mode.
 Ensure that the specified the remote device name in the RSI_REMOTE_DEVICE_NAME macro is proper.

     > **Note:**
-    >  - Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the EFR connect mobile APP as advertiser.
+    >  - Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the Simplicity Connect mobile App(formerly EFR Connect App) as advertiser.
-    >  - The provided mobile screenshots are from the 2.5.2 version of the EFR Connect app, it is recommended to use the latest version.
+    >  - The provided mobile screenshots are from the 2.5.2 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 2. After the program gets executed, the Silicon Labs device initiates the scanning.